saildot4k/saildot4k.github.io/docs/crystal-chips/cc-files.md

 - Added Italian and Spanish language translations.

 - v14 and later PS2s no longer show HDD options and do not auto load HDD drivers.
 However the setting is still saved so swapping your memcard between PS2s if you have multiple chips still functions as you set it.

 - v12 and later no longer show MegaMemory Patcher option as Sony blocked it's use electrically for PSTwo Slims.

+- V16-v18 is now properly identified in Console Information

 ## BootManager MegaPack Downloads